mjunyent/A2058/bin/confReadme.txt

 DEBUG			  <- DEBUG / RELEASE if mode is DEBUG config will be automatically updated every frame.

+FRAMERATE		  <- To appear or not appear framerate (FRAMERATE/NOFRAMERATE).

 1280 720		  <- RESOLUTION X Y

 WINDOWED		  <- EXECUTION MODE can be WINDOWED or FULLSCREEN